-This guide explains how to install the Mosquitto Broker for MQTT communication on a Raspberry Pi board.
+This tutorial shows how to install the Mosquitto Broker for MQTT communication on a Raspberry Pi board.

-The broker is primarily responsible for receiving all messages, filtering the messages, decide who is interested in it and then publishing the message to all subscribed clients.
+The MQTT broker is responsible for receiving all messages, filtering the messages, deciding who is interested in them, and then publishing the message to all subscribed clients.

 There are several brokers you can use.
-In our Home Automation projects we use the Mosquitto Broker installed on a Raspberry Pi.
+In home automation projects, we use the Mosquitto Broker installed on a Raspberry Pi.

 Before continuing with this tutorial